turingschool/career-development-curriculum-site/module_three/week_3_coverletter.md

 * Have a solid understanding of the application process
 * Understand the purpose of a cover letter
 * Reflect on what needs to be in a cover letter
-* Draft/write a cover letter for a job application
+* Prepare a cover letter based on a job application

- After you complete this lesson, you'll synthesize your learning with this [Exit Ticket](https://forms.gle/uaftT1VbePHcisGn8).

 ### Application Process